sumitsehgal0001/selfstudy/README.md

 4. merge two sorted ll (merging ll is different from adding 3 ll into another or 4rth ll)
 5. check pallindrom in sll
+6. clone a ll
+7. merge sort in ll